OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-31.md

 ## Genesis 31:45

-So Jacob took a stone and set it up as a pillar.
+So Jacob took a stone and stood it up as a pillar.

 ## Genesis 31:46